danielcorin/blog/content/posts/2023/openai-function-calling.md

 }
 ```

-Unfortunately, this doesn't address the invalid JSON issue.
+Unfortunately, this doesn't resolve the invalid JSON issue.
 However, switching from `gpt-3.5-turbo-16k` to `gpt-4-0613` (and removing the `Field` description) yields JSON that adheres to the input schema.
-Still, GPT-4 models are slower and more expensive than 3.5 models, so there is motive to try and get this working with the latter.
+Still, GPT-4 models are slower and more expensive than 3.5 models, so there is motivation to try and get this working with the latter.

-Taking a previous approach, it seems like we can get more reliable results with `gpt-3.5-turbo-16k`.
+Taking an approach I've tried previously, it seems like we can get more reliable results with `gpt-3.5-turbo-16k`.

 ```python
 import openai